Latest ICO Data Breaches

 If the ICO believes that the organisation in question broke the law, you can use this information in court to help prove your claim.
 However, the judge may not agree with the ICO’s view.
 While you can make a compensation claim against a company without first going to the ICO, we would always recommend this as a first step.

-You may not know that your data has been breached until you hear that a company has been fined by the ICO.
+Under the GDPR, organisations MUST tell you if they have breached your personal data.
+But despite this, too often people still don’t know that their data has been breached until they hear that a company has been fined by the ICO.
 In such cases, it’s worth finding out whether your data was put at risk, because, if so, you may have a claim for compensation.

 If you have already contacted the ICO about a potential breach, Hayes Connor Solicitors can still investigate your claim.
 We will work with the ICO to gather as much evidence as possible to help our clients succeed.

 Latest ICO News

 - Blog: Data protection considerations and the NHS COVID-19 app

 - Data protection guidance for collecting customer information

 - Yr ICO yn dirwyo cwmni £130,000 am alwadau diawdurdod ynghylch pensiynau

 - ICO fines company £130,000 for unauthorised pensions cold calls